 [all poems from 1996-98]

 I don’t know where Paul is today.
-The last time we spoke to his sister up North (Christmas 2007), she said he had been committed to holding a tourist hostage in a public park a few years before.
+The last time we spoke to his sister up North (Christmas 2007), she said he had been committed, for holding a tourist hostage in a public park a few years before.

 “The longer I am sick, the more I realize that illness is to health what dreams are to waking life – the reminder of what is forgotten, the bigger picture working toward a resolution.
 If I were to name the intelligence, that deep knowing which operates through the agency of our dreams and flesh, I would call it soul.”